matks/XMLRumble/README.md

 XMLRumble
 =========

-This buddy will find all XML translation files in your Symfony2 project and convert them into YAML.
+This buddy will find all XLIFF translation files in your Symfony2 project and convert them into YAML.

 ## Installation